gs1/EPCIS/JSON-simple-context/WithSensorData/README.md

 This directory has example files in JSON / JSON-LD.
 Most of them are derived from the XML examples in [SensorDataExamples.xml](../../XSD/SensorDataExamples.xml), but we have added some more:

-- `SensorDataExample1.jsonld`: 3 sensor readings of several properties (`Temperature, Humidity, Speed, Illuminance`) of a particular SGTIN at different `time` instants (here: 30 minutes apart).
+- `SensorDataExample1.jsonld`: 3 sensor readings of several properties (`Temperature, Absolute Humidity, Speed, Illuminance`) of a particular SGTIN at different `time` instants (here: 30 minutes apart).
   Sensor `deviceID` is a GIAI.
 Includes `deviceMetadata` and `rawData` URLs
 - `SensorDataExample1b.jsonld`: 3 sensor readings, but no GTIN is mentioned, so the readings apply to the `readPoint` itself